 Give the students the writing assignment and have students begin to plan out how they will use the examples as evidence to support their arguments in the paper.

 Successful completion of the passages worksheet will help students focus on specific events/details that should be used as supporting evidence in writing the paper.

 Some students may need more time completing the writing assignment and may need more time at home.

 Some students may have trouble keeping straight when and where events in the memoir happen.
 The teacher should review the timeline and geography as needed.

 To further extend this lesson:

-The teacher may ask students to search for other primary or secondary sources concerning World War II and the Soviet Union.
+The teacher may ask students to search for other primary or secondary sources concerning the Holodomor, World War II, the Holocaust and the Soviet Union.
 These new items could be used to refute or buttress the interpretation from the memoir.

 This lesson will expose students to a primary source memoir written by a Ukrainian woman who lived under the Stalinist Soviet Union, survived the Holodomor 1932-1933, experienced the invasion and occupation of Ukraine by Nazi Germany, witnessed the roundup of 7,500 Jews (who were then murdered and buried outside the city limits), and then was deported with her daughters to work as a slave laborer in Nazi Germany.
-Students will analyze excerpts from her memoir to assess the motives and means of cooperation or not with Nazi authorities.
-As a culminating assignment, students will write a 3-4pp response to the writing prompt using examples from the memoir as evidence.
+Students will analyze her memoir to assess the role of Ostarbeiters as slave laborers.
+As a culminating assignment, students will write a 3-4pp response to the writing prompt using examples from the memoir and the secondary source websites as evidence.